 Anthony attended Ball State University in Muncie, Indiana from 2010 to 2012 where he earned his Master of Science degree in Geography.
 While there he worked as both a graduate research assistant and as a graduate teaching assistant providing undergraduate students with fundamental basics in geography and meteorology.
-He lectured to several classes on topics ranging from snow formation processes to flash flood prediction techniques.
+He lectured to several classes on topics ranging from precipitation formation processes to flash flood prediction techniques.
 Also during his stay at Ball State, Anthony coordinated with the Blacksburg, VA NWS and USGS in purchasing and installing two high water mark signs along the Little and New Rivers in southwest Virginia.
 Anthony's thesis, entitled Flash Flooding Across the Southern Appalachian Mountains: An Abbreviated Climatology, can be downloaded from the BSU Libraries through this link; his advisor was Dr. David Call.

 After graduating from Ball State in 2012, Anthony returned to Virginia Tech to start work on his Ph.D. in Geospatial and Environmental Analayis.
 Being advised by Dr. Andrew Ellis, Anthony expects to again focus on flash flooding across the region while incorporating GIS, remote sensing, and hydrologic modeling to better understand the physiographic and hydrological factors that affect such events.

-Anthony’s hometown is Snowville, Virginia where he spent 24 years of his life in the Blue Ridge Mountains.
+Anthony’s hometown is Snowville, Virginia where he has spent 25 years of his life in the Blue Ridge Mountains.
 He has interests in ornithology and can identify over 500 bird species by sight and by song.
 This interest in birds paved the way for nearly five years of work caring for and expanding the wildlife collection within the Department of Wildlife Science at Virginia Tech.
 A sort of taxidermy, bird and mammal specimens were carefully documented, prepared, and stored in-house on campus.
-These specimens will likely hold valuable insight about past and present bird life for future researchers.
+These specimens will likely hold valuable insight about past bird life and behavior for future researchers.
 Anthony has also studied botany and dendrology as a student in high school and at Virginia Tech.
 He currently resides in the mountains of Snowville where he enjoys spending time with his wife Sarah while continuing his education.